 Since we were launched in 2003, FactCheck.org has received several honors for our work sorting truth from spin in politics.
 In 2006, TIME magazine named us one of “25 Sites We Can’t Live Without,” and also that year the World E-Gov Forum named us one of 10 sites that “are changing the world.”
 In 2008, PC Magazine called us one of the “20 Best Political Websites.”

 FactCheck.org won a 2010 Sigma Delta Chi Award from the Society of Professional Journalists for reporting on deceptive claims made about the federal health care legislation.
 In addition, we won a 2009 Clarion Award for presidential election coverage the previous year.
-In 2008, 2010, 2011, 2012, 2014 and 2015, FactCheck won Webby Awards from the International Academy of Digital Arts and Sciences for being the best Politics site (the Webbys have been called the “Oscars of the Internet”), and for four straight years, 2007-2010, and again for four consecutive years, 2012-2015, we collected the most votes in the Webby People’s Voice competition in the Politics category.
+In 2008, 2010, 2011, 2012, 2014, 2015 and 2016, FactCheck won Webby Awards from the International Academy of Digital Arts and Sciences for being the best Politics site (the Webbys have been called the “Oscars of the Internet”), and for four straight years, 2007-2010, and again for five consecutive years, 2012-2016, we collected the most votes in the Webby People’s Voice competition in the Politics category.
 That means, among other things, that we have a devoted and motivated fan base, and we thank you.